Sascha-Peter/simple-shop/README.md

 ## Features

 ### Done
-* Creating and editing of Products
+* Creation and editing of products
 * Creation of product categories
 * Display of products within categories and product details
 * Shopping cart implementation to add, remove and display products
+* Implementation of vouchers

 ### Outstanding
-* Implementation of vouchers
+* Disallow ordering more items than in stock
 * Unit tests
+* User Documentation for mac users

 ## Copyright
 This codebase, unless otherwise stated, is Copyright by Sascha Peter (c) 2015 sascha.o.peter@gmail.com.